TranPhucVinh/Cplusplus/Physical layer/Thread/Mutex.md

         } else printf("Fail to lock mutex\n");
 	}
 }
-//Other operations are like One thread function handler to increase a share value
+// Other operations are like One thread function handler to increase a share value
 ```
 **Result**: